-- 1. Guide to 2024 UME Program Planning documents

-- 2. Links to IEP Instructional Videos

-- 3. Power Points from Training Sessions
+- 1. Guide to 2024 UME Program Planning documents - 2.
+Links to IEP Instructional Videos - 3.
+Power Points from Professional Development Seminars

-Please note that the IEP process is iterative, and adjustments can be made during the year for new responsibilities as they arise.
+Please note that the IEP process is iterative, and adjustments can be made during the year to account for new responsibilities as they arise.
 It is your responsibility as a faculty member to notify your Program Leader of program changes.
-For minor changes, an email will suffice for changes in program focus/emphasis.
+For minor changes, an email will suffice to report changes in program focus/emphasis.

-PROGRAM DEVELOPMENT & EVALUATION TERMS & DEFINITIONS
+PROGRAM PLANNING CONCEPTS & DEFINITIONS